 We removed all non-stick pans and replaced them with ceramics or cast iron, due to “chemical polytetrafluoroethylene (PTFE), which is a common non-stick coating in pots and pans.
 PTFE has shown to be carcinogenic, disrupt hormone balances and affect fetal development.”
 Please see the article “Detox Your Kitchen-Safe and Nontoxic Cookware to Rebalance Your Hormones” by Madalena Wszelaki

 We also swapped out our plastic tupperware for glass pyrex containers to avoid plastic leaching into our foods.
-It is very hard for the body to detox itself from plastics.
-For tips on how to do this, click here.

 We avoid buying anything that has a BPA lining.
 “BPA or bisphenol A is a chemical that is added to many commercial products, including food containers and hygiene products” (Healthline, 2019).
 BPA is found to disrupt hormone functioning.